carologistics/clips_executive/clips_executive/cx_docs/plugins/index.rst

  - On destruction of a plugin, the `finalize()` function is called exactly once.
  - Before a plugin is destroyed, it is unloaded from all environments.

-See also the tutorial on :ref:`Writing a Plugin` to learn how to write your own plugins.
+See also the tutorial on :ref:`Writing a Plugin <writing_a_plugin>` to learn how to write your own plugins.

 The |CX| provides several plugins out-of-the-box that are described here.